Niassy/mini_gym/README.md

 mini_gym is a free library for developping Reinforcement Learning algorithm.
 It is written in python and use pygame for rendering the game.
 It contains s aet of environment you can use for implementing your artificial intelligence algorithm.
+Ii is mainly aimed to use Reinforcement Learning algorithm but the architecture is very flexible and you can use other articial technique like Goal Orienter Behaviour,Fuzzy logic,etc...

-1 - There are so many RL platforms...
+##  There are so many RL platforms...
 Why using mini_gym_ai?

-Mmini_gym differs from the other platform by his simplicity and his ready to go testting.
+mini_gym differs from the other platform by his simplicity and his ready to go testting.
 You do not need to install many depedencies to run it.
 You just need to have python and pygame and a interpreter.
 In addition,you can create easily your environment and cmustomize the state and action of the environment.

-1 Architecture
+# Architecture

     - main compoonents:
         Environment
         State